evnchw/evnchw.github.io/_quant/20240818_mfg_trading.md

 The format we will follow is:

-- Motivation
+- Quick motivation
 - Model specification
+- Model results
-- Solutions to the model (analytical, numerical)
+  - Solutions (analytical, numerical)
+  - Other findings

 ## Cardaliguet and Lehalle (2017), *Mean field game of controls and an application to trade crowding*